trixi-framework/HOHQMesh/Examples/README.md

 2. Plot files are saved using only the "skeleton" option.
 For more detailed plots with the internal spectral element information, users should replace the "skeleton" plot file option with the "sem" option and generate the meshes locally.
+Two plot files with the "sem" output option are provided in the Benchmark suite, specifically the two-dimensional `BoneAndMarrow` example and three-dimensional `Box3D` example.

    Note, due to file size, no "skeleton" plot file is provided for `Examples/3D/MtStHelens`.
-A user would need to generate these files locally.
+A user would need to generate the files for this large mesh locally.

 3. Example and Benchmark mesh files are **not** included in the repository.
    Again, users should generate them locally as desired.